unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing an array of [device object](#device-object) if caller user has permission to list portal device.
+* `200 OK`: Returned along with a body containing an array of [device objects](#device-object) if the caller has permission to list Portal devices.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to list portal device.
+    * Returned if the caller does not have permission to list Portal devices.
 * `404 Not Found`: Returned if the portal id is invalid.

 ##### Example